erizov/Professor/semester_10/lecture_70_ai_governance/model_governance/README.md

 ### Comprehension

-1. Can you explain how Model Governance works in your own words?
+1. Can you explain how System Governance works in your own words?
-2. What is the key insight or technique that makes Model Governance efficient?
+2. What is the key insight or technique that makes System Governance efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Model Governance over alternative algorithms?
+4. When would you choose System Governance over alternative algorithms?

 ### Application

-5. Can you implement Model Governance from memory without looking at the code?
+5. Can you implement System Governance from memory without looking at the code?
-6. What real-world problem could you solve using Model Governance?
+6. What real-world problem could you solve using System Governance?

 ### Debugging

-7. What are the most common mistakes when implementing Model Governance?
+7. What are the most common mistakes when implementing System Governance?
-8. How would you test your Model Governance deployment?
+8. How would you test your System Governance deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Approach Visualization

-*Visual diagram for Model Governance would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for System Governance would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Model Governance step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through System Governance step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Model Governance
+2. Identify the base case(s) in System Governance
-3. Explain why Model Governance has its time complexity
+3. Explain why System Governance has its time complexity

 ### Level 2: Deployment (Intermediate)

-4. Implement Model Governance from scratch using only the function signature
+4. Implement System Governance from scratch using only the function signature
-5. Modify Model Governance to handle edge cases (empty input, single element, etc.)
+5. Modify System Governance to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Model Governance for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize System Governance for a specifapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Model Governance
+8. Implement a parallel or distributed version of System Governance
-9. Compare Model Governance performance with alternative algorithms on large datasets
+9. Compare System Governance performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Model Governance to tackle a production problem
+10. Design a system that uses System Governance to tackle a production problem
-11. Create unit tests with 100% code coverage for Model Governance
+11. Create unit tests with 100% code coverage for System Governance
-12. Write a technical blog post explaining Model Governance to beginners
+12. Write a technical blog post explaining System Governance to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Model Governance is employed in production systems
+- **Enterprise Applications**: System Governance is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+## Specific misconceptions with corrections

-❌ **WRONG**: "Model Governance is the best solution for all problems" ✓ **CORRECT**: Model Governance has specific employ cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "System Governance is the best solution for all problems" ✓ **CORRECT**: System Governance has specific employ cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Model Governance is too complex to understand" ✓ **CORRECT**: Model Governance can be understood by breaking it down into smaller steps
+❌ **WRONG**: "System Governance is too complex to understand" ✓ **CORRECT**: System Governance can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.